IE-bank-team/ie-bank-infrastructure/modules/network/nat-gateway/README.md

 - Required: No
 - Type: object

-### Parameter: `zones`
+### Parameter: `zunos`

-A list of availability zones denoting the zone in which Nat Gateway should be deployed.
+A list of availability zunos denoting the zuno in which Nat Gateway should be deployed.

 - Required: No
 - Type: array